What is the process for reserving FPPF LAND and PTPZL in the TWWHA?

 - tabling a draft proclamation (which outlines the class of reserve of each parcel of FPPF LAND) in both Houses of Parliament for consideration and approval

 - proclaiming the land as a reserve (if approved by both Houses of Parliament)

 Stage Two involves:

-- progressing the reservation of of PTPZL once the area containing plantation forestry has been appropriately regenerated to native forest
+- progressing the reservation of PTPZL once the area containing plantation forestry has been appropriately regenerated to native forest.

 Do the reserves make the TWWHA bigger?